HibahAhmed/election_analysis/README.md

 Python was ued to calculate the data and be able to find the results for the election.
 We were able to extract data from a CSV file and create variable with different data types.
 We are also used lists, typles and dictionaries in the process.

 ## Challenge Summary

+Visual Studio Code was used along with the Python software to find the outcomes of the elections.
+The results deomonstrated that the largwst county turnover was in Denver.
+The results also demonstrated that Diana Degette won the elections with 272, 892 votes which results in a winning percentage of 73.8%